Rebecca-123/m223_team_lovelace/README.md

 ## Group Members: Christina Lee, Rebecca Su, Ritvik Keerthi and William Li
 ## Project Ideation
 ### Unique Idea: celestial themed website with objects rotated around (gallery)
-#### Viewers can learn more about objects by clicking on the images
+#### Viewers can learn more about objects by clicking on images
-#### Website will also contain work from TPT and information about team members
+#### Website will also contain work from Test Prep Tuesday, Tech Talks and information about team members
 ### Visual Thoughts
 #### Home page: gallery of celestial objects
 #### Each image will link to a page with more detailed information about the object